 |Metasequoia Stumped Field|

-Well the picture is worth a thousand words.
+Well these pictures are worth a thousand words.
 Getting back to the National Geographic 2002 interview of Paleo-geobologist Hope Jahren who you see here on the right, in the online article found here:

 Arctic Redwood Fossils Are Clues to Ancient Climates